By Bill Corbett

 Please join Bill and many other experts as they share tips on growing your business in our HVAC Master Class.

 Social media posting recommendations:

-Facebook: For Facebook I recommend posting on a personal page several times a week with a video, photo and/or share content from others and content on this with your own opinions.
+Facebook: For Facebook, I recommend posting on a personal page several times a week with a video, photo and share content from others and content on this with your own opinions.
 Stay away from politics, religion or controversial issues as well as hard selling.
 These actions drive people away instead of drawing them in.

 Twitter: The lifespan of a tweet is only a few seconds.
 For this reason, you should post as often as possible on Twitter.
 Always post with images, videos and graphics this increases likes and re-tweets.
 It is hard to do too much on this platform.

 LinkedIn: I believe anyone in business should post on LinkedIn five or more times a week.
-Post everyday if possible can.
-Always post with and image or video.
-Posts with video or images are looked at longer, shared more often and ready seven times more often than those without.
-I encourage LinkedIn users to post their own content using the LinkedIn publishing platform (basically a blog that is free and on your profile page).
-I suggest doing a long form article once a week or several times per month.
-It is also effective to like as well as comment on the posts of others.
+Post every day if possible can.
+Always post with an image or video.
+Posts with video or pictures are looked at longer, shared more often and ready seven times more often than those without.
+I encourage LinkedIn users to post their content using the LinkedIn publishing platform (basically a blog that is free and on your profile page).
+I suggest doing a long-form article once a week or several times per month.
+It is also useful to like as well as comment on the posts of others.
 Don’t sit back and watch, get in the game and talk with people.
 Comment, ask questions and start conversations.